Michieljoris/bb-server/README.md

 http-server
 ===========

-Basic node server with forwarding to couchdb to get around the Access-Control-Allow-Origin.
+Basic node server with forwarding to couchdb to get around the Access-Control-Allow-Origin, cobbled together from a few basic html servers written by other people,

 usage: http-server [path] [options]